-Step Action 1 From the appropriate Class element in the Project Browser, drag and drop the condition attribute (such as age) or operation (such as IsValidLicense()) onto the first empty field in the 'Rule Conditions' column. • The 'Rule Conditions' fields apply Intelli-sense to display possible entries for the field; press Ctrl+Spacebar in the field to display a list of possible Classes, double-click on the selected Class, type . (a period) and double-click on the attribute or operation in the automatically-displayed list • If the 'Rule Condition' is of type enum, the 'Allowable Values' field is automatically set with the enum literals; this procedure then ends here 2 Determine a range of accepted values for the Rule Condition.
-3 Right-click on the 'Allowable Values' column and select: • For an attribute, the 'Edit Allowable Values' option; the 'Edit Allowable Values' dialog displays • For an operation, the 'Edit Parameters' option; the 'Edit Parameters' dialog displays (see step 5) Type each required value or range of values in the 'Value' field, and click on the Save button to display the value in the 'Allowable Values' list box age could have the values: • <18 • >18 and <50 • >50 IsValidLicense() could return: • True • False 4 Click on the OK button to save the values and close the dialog; for an attribute, a new constraint AllowableValues is created. • You can check this constraint by opening the 'Properties' dialog for the attribute and selecting the 'Constraints' tab
+Ste Action p 1 From the appropriate Class element in the Project Browser, drag and drop the condition attribute (such as age) or operation (such as IsValidLicense()) onto the first empty field in the 'Rule Conditions' column.
+The 'Rule Conditions' fields apply Intelli-sense to display possible entries for the field; press Ctrl+Spacebar in the field to display a list of possible Classes, double-click on the selected Class, type . (a period) and double-click on the attribute or operation in the automatically-displayed list If the 'Rule Condition' is of type enum, the 'Allowable Values' field is automatically set with the enum literals; the procedure then ends here 2 Determine a range of accepted values for the Rule Condition.
+3 Right-click on the 'Allowable Values' column and select: For an attribute, the 'Edit Allowable Values' option; the 'Edit Allowable Values' dialog displays For an operation, the 'Edit Parameters' option; the 'Edit Parameters' dialog displays (see step 5) Type each required value or range of values in the

+'Value' field, and click on the Save button to display the value in the 'Allowable Values' list box age could have the values:

+- . <18

+- >18 and <50

+- . >50

+IsValidLicense() could return:

-If the Rule Condition references an enumeration, the enum literals are not editable in the 'Edit Allowable Values' dialog 5 If the Rule Condition is an operation, you can pass parameters to it.
+- True - False - Click on the OK button to save the values and close the dialog; for an attribute, a new constraint Allowable Values is created. - You can check this constraint by opening the 'Properties' dialog for the attribute and selecting the 'Constraints' tab - If the Rule Condition references an enumeration, the enum literals are not editable in the 'Edit Allowable Values' dialog - If the Rule Condition is an operation, you can pass parameters to it.

 Right-click on the 'Allowable Values' field, and select the 'Edit Parameters' option; the 'Edit Parameters' dialog displays, listing the parameters that already exist for the operation.

-Select the parameters and type their values into the 'Value' text box; click on the OK button to cancel the dialog. • You can add an operation as a Rule Condition more than once, so you can call the operation with different sets of parameters 6 To add another Rule Condition, right-click on the 'No' column and select the 'Add Row' option; an empty row is added to the table.
-To remove a Rule Condition from the table, right-click on the appropriate 'No' field and select the 'Delete Row' option. • If the condition is based on an attribute, this does not affect either the original attribute or the new constraint in the model; you can either re-use the attribute with its constraint, or use the attribute 'Properties' dialog to remove the constraint 7 If any of the condition values invoke an action or a decision, you can define it as a Rule Action.
+Select the parameters and type their values into the 'Value' text box; click on the OK button to cancel the dialog.

+- You can add an operation as a Rule Condition more than once, so you can call the operation with different sets of parameters - To add another Rule Condition, right-click on the 'No' column and select the 'Add Row' option; an empty row is added to the table.

+To remove a Rule Condition from the table, right-click on the appropriate 'No' field and select the 'Delete Row' option.

+- If the condition is based on an attribute, this does not affect either the original attribute or the new constraint in the model; you can either re-use the attribute with its constraint, or use the attribute 'Properties' dialog to remove the constraint - If any of the condition values invoke an action or a decision, you can define it as a Rule Action.